 - To obtain funding ensuring the sustainability of Interprofessional.Global.

-Partnership development principles followed by the confederation
+Principles of a consensus-based partnership followed by the confederation

-- Effective Partnerships have a Facilitator or a Facilitation Team.
+- Effective partnerships have a facilitator or a facilitation team

-- Effective Partnerships have a clear Purpose
+- Effective partnerships have a clear purpose

 Only a partnership that is formed to fulfil a specific vision is likely to be effective.
 Partnership for partnership’s sake spells failure.